The Science of Employee Recognition and Rewards

 Employee recognition is a critical part of employee engagement.
 As such, recognition has an undeniable effect on a business’s performance and profitability.

 Many managers use compensation and cash rewards in lieu of thoughtful employee recognition.
 And is that so wrong?
 Money is a great motivator, except for one thing.
 Money alone doesn’t work.
 Compensation may seem like a no-brainer.
-But studies show financial incentives can actually rob employees of the joy associated with doing their work and lose value over time.
+However studies show financial incentives can actually rob employees of the joy associated with doing their work and lose value over time.

 So what can companies do to keep workforces aligned, motivated, and connected?
 It’s simple: Lean into employee recognition and rewards.